 When any of the above holidays fall on Monday through Friday, trash collection will be delayed one day for the remainder of the week.
 If this results in trash collection and street sweeping being scheduled for the same day, residents are asked to place their carts on the curb or parkway for collection rather than in the street.

-If you do not have curbside collection, you can take recyclables to the Waste Management facility at 2050 N. Glassell (corner of Glassell and Grove, between Taft and Lincoln).
+If you do not have curbside collection, you may take recyclables to the Waste Management facility located at 2050 North Glassell Street (corner of Glassell and Grove, between Taft and Lincoln).

 HOW TO GET MONEY FOR YOUR BOTTLES AND CANS